username-is-required/reddark-subinfo/README.md

 If you wish to set an application to query the most recent version of a list, I've included links to the raw GitHub files below:

  - `john-oliver-subs.json`: https://raw.githubusercontent.com/username-is-required/reddark-subinfo/main/john-oliver-subs.json

+(There was previously a jsDelivr link included here, however unfortunately jsDelivr seems to have a long file caching policy, which doesn't work very well in the context of multiple list updates a day!)